tyeetale/advent-of-code/2023/day_1/prompt.md

 - we want to combine the first and last numbers to form a single number
 - we want to get the sum of all of the numbers in the document
 - this is the answer

+## Part 2

+Your calculation isn't quite right.
+It looks like some of the digits are actually spelled out with letters: one, two, three, four, five, six, seven, eight, and nine also count as valid "digits".

+Equipped with this new information, you now need to find the real first and last digit on each line.
+For example:

+two1nine
+eightwothree
+abcone2threexyz
+xtwone3four
+4nineeightseven2
+zoneight234
+7pqrstsixteen
+In this example, the calibration values are 29, 83, 13, 24, 42, 14, and 76.
+Adding these together produces 281.

+What is the sum of all of the calibration values?

+### Simple English

+- we can have letters spelling out numbers.